dodosaurus/endurance-legends/README.md

 ## TODO

+- [ ] try to login as different user and fix problem that we have (on localhost with Mari's account)
 - other usee failing with https://endurance-vault.vercel.app/api/strava/callback?state=&code=aef9f4cca8fecc71b834cec5bef9e4c25fac4581&scope=read,activity:read,activity:read_all
+- [ ] implement some kind of mock service that will mimic real user of Strava, service that can hold multiple test users (so we dont have to test only with real Strava users), each user has to have some mocked activites, way to generate mock activites

 PRIO
 - [ ] if activities fetch return 200 activites, we need to re-fetch with oldest activity's timestamp and check if there isn't more
 - [ ] rework the dashboard loading - mainly after card opening, the coin balance refresh and collection size refresh
   - we need to rework whole fetching mechanism - to fetch often but in small calls, instead of doing one big call and clogging whole site at the start
-  - so for cards only user will be fetched, for activity table only activites - this way Suspense will probably work
+  - so for cards only user will be fetched, for activity table only activites - this way Suspense will probably work (problematic at first tries...)
 - [ ] confetti when opening card pack (add more visual funniness)

 Collection: